ericzeukeng05/employee-checkin-webapp/README.md

 For questions or support:

 - Create an issue on GitHub
-- Email: your.email@domain.com
+- Email: erickzeukeng05@gmail.com
-- LinkedIn: [Your LinkedIn Profile]
+- LinkedIn: www.linkedin.com/in/eric-marius-kenfack-zeukeng-591284384

 ## 🙏 Acknowledgments